AEG14/AEG14/README.md

 # 👋 Hello, I'm Aithan! <img src="https://media.giphy.com/media/CuuSHzuc0O166MRfjt/giphy.gif" width="100" height="100" />

 Welcome to my GitHub!
-I'm an IT student with a passion for crafting mobile and web applications where I mostly handle the nitty-gritty business logic.
+I'm an Information Technology graduate with a passion for crafting mobile and web applications where I mostly handle the nitty-gritty business logic.
 I enjoy tackling challenges head-on and learning new things along the way.
 When I'm not coding, you can find me exploring new tech trends or just simply gaming.
 Let's build something amazing together!

 ## 🚀 Projects & Contributions

+- **SuiteDrive:** A NetSuite integration project developed during my internship at ATSourcePH, under mentorship from SliqPay (Australia).
+Enabled external file storage with **Google Drive and SharePoint** using **OAuth 2.0**, with SuiteScript 2.1, custom records, and RESTful integration.
 - **aQuaQuest:** Top 20 finalist in the Philippine Startup Challenge, focusing on ocean conservation.
 - **MechaniCALL:** End-to-end mobile app development using Flutter and Firebase.
 - **ENABLED:** A hackathon project supporting individuals with special needs, leveraging Google Maps API.